 This project is made possible only through the vision and generosity of Sullivan & Cromwell LLP and the Arthur and Toni Rembe Rock Center for Corporate Governance.

 Sullivan & Cromwell LLP has more than 800 lawyers on four continents, with four offices in the United States, including its headquarters in New York, four offices in Europe, two in Australia and three in Asia.

 Sullivan & Cromwell LLP provides valuable financial and analytic support for this website.

 The The Arthur and Toni Rembe Rock Center for Corporate Governance (the Stanford Rock Center) was created to advance the understanding and practice of corporate governance in a cross-disciplinary environment where leading academics, business leaders, policy makers, practitioners and regulators can meet and work together.

 Stanford Rock Center provides financial, analytic and management support for this website.

-If you have any questions regarding registration, please send an email to firstname.lastname@example.org.
+If you have any questions regarding the sign-up process, please send an email to firstname.lastname@example.org.

 Click on the button below to sign-up.